osx-provisioner/role-homebrew-retry/README.md

 Requirements
 ------------

-- Homebrew must already be present on the machine ([geerlingguy.mac.hombrew](https://github.com/geerlingguy/ansible-collection-mac) is a great solution for this).
+- [Homebrew](https://brew.sh/) must already be present on the machine ([geerlingguy.mac.homebrew](https://github.com/geerlingguy/ansible-collection-mac) is a great solution for this).
-- See the [homebrew website](https://brew.sh/) for further details about this tool.

 Role Variables
 --------------